build-on-aws/content/posts/machine-learning-graphs/05-GNN-example-karate-club/index.md

 ---
-title: Graph theory
+title: Karate Club, The hello world of graph neural networks.
-description: This post provides the reader with a graph theory theoritical minimum in order to understand GNN terminology.
+description: This post creates a simple GCNN to solve the simple problem of Karate Club and to demonstrate how to use DGL.
 tags:
   - graphml
   - graph-neural-networks